monsonite/SIMPL/README.md

-;	Lower case letters are used for more complex commands
+;	Lower case letters are used for more complex inbuilt commands executed from ROM.
+Here are some suggestions - but not extensive

 ; a